Dinosaurs and diprotodons—uncover fossil mysteries of the ancient past in Queensland’s Outback

 Photo credit: © Chris Whitelaw

-If you want to walk among unique dinosaur tracks, uncover layers of prehistory carved into rock and search for ancient fossils at a world-famous archaeological site, make sure to add these parks to your Outback bucket list.
+If you want to walk among unique dinosaur tracks, uncover layers of prehistory carved into rock and search for ancient fossils at a world-famous archaeological site, make sure to add these parks to your outback bucket list.
 Happy exploring!

 1. Delve into the dinosaur era at Lark Quarry